gautamsm/cbirapp/README.md

 Screenshots
 ============

-Here are some sample screenshots of the boilerplate app in action:
+Here is a sample screenshot of the image recommender app in action:

 ![screen_1](docs/images/CBIRScreenshot.png)